Slow dissipation and spreading in disordered classical systems: A direct comparison between numerics and mathematical bounds: Decorrelation times

-where the momenta $p_i$ are canonically conjugated to the positions $q_i$, where $\omega^2_i$ are independent random variables, uniformly distributed in the interval $[1/2,3/2]$, {and where we assume periodic boundary conditions $q_{L+1}=q_1$}.
+where the momenta $p_i$ are canonically conjugated to the positions $q_i$, where $\omega^2_i$ are independent random variables, uniformly distributed in the interval $[1/2,3/2]$, where $W$ quantifies the disorder strength and where we assume periodic boundary conditions $q_{L+1}=q_1$.
+We choose $W=4$ to align with \cite{flach_universal_2009,skokos_delocalization_2009}.
 At $\gamma=0$, this Hamiltonian is quadratic and it can be recast in action-angle coordinates $(I_k,\phi_k)$ as

 Here $\langle \cdot, \cdot\rangle$ denotes {the usual scalar product in $\mathbb R^L$} and $\nu_k^2,\psi_k$ are eigenvalues and eigenfunctions (normalized as $\langle \psi_k,\psi_k\rangle=1$) of the associated discrete Schrödinger operator $\mathcal H$: